 We can’t go against nature, we need to embrace it and work with it.
 We still don’t have all the knowledge nor understand all the processes to be able to replicate nature and natural processes in the body.

 There are many causes of failed IVF and infertility generally that can be treated naturally without expensive processes and procedures.
 Is it toxicity, a nutrient deficiency, a genetic polymorphism that started playing up because of the toxicities and deficiencies, is it poor gut function and inability to assimilate nutrients due to food intolerances?

 Or is it poor thyroid function because the adrenals are exhausted and can’t keep up with the stress levels and demands you may be putting on your body?
 Perhaps it’s the immune system, overworked by cleaning up toxins and fighting food so it’s ignoring pathogens and attacking its own tissues.

 Or hormonal imbalances caused by PCOS or endometriosis or obesity and insulin resistance, pre-diabetes etc…

 There are many infertility causes that can be treated naturally without IVF or ICSI procedures.

-Natural Fertility is an active process, one where you play the key role and not a passive one like in IVF where the control is handed over to technology believing it can fix all the underlying issues.
+Natural Fertility is an active process, one where you play the key role.
+It’s not passive like in IVF, where the control is handed over to technology believing it can fix all the underlying issues.
 Sadly it can’t.

-By injecting the sperm into the egg that was picked out by a lab technician you bypass all this magic of natural selection.
+Injecting the sperm into the egg that was picked out by a lab technician bypasses all this magic of natural selection.
 So it’s no wonder ICSI success rates are so low and miscarriage rates so high.